Contact Us Today (424) 372-3112

 Overview of California Preliminary Hearings

-In Los Angeles County criminal courts, preliminary hearings are one of the first stages in the pretrial criminal court process.
+Preliminary hearings are one of the first stages in the pretrial criminal court process in Los Angeles County criminal courts.

 A judge will schedule a preliminary hearing at arraignment when you plead “not guilty.”
 If you decide not to waive your right to a speedy hearing, the preliminary hearing has to occur within 10 days of the arraignment.

-It's a formal legal proceeding heard by a judge or magistrate to decide if sufficient evidence exist to “hold you to answer” at trial for the criminal charges you allegedly committed.
-Prosecutors will show evidence and call witnesses who can also be questioned your criminal defense lawyer.
+It's a formal legal proceeding overseen by a judge or magistrate, whose role is to ensure the fairness of the process and decide if sufficient evidence exists to “hold you to answer” at trial for the criminal charges you allegedly committed.

-During the hearing, there are only two primary issue that have to be decided:
+During the hearing, there are only two primary issues that have to be decided:

 • Does probable cause exist proving a crime was committed?